kunalkeshan/Shiryoku/src/data/README.md

 - `description`: Short information of what the resource is for.
 - `url`: Destination link to the resource.
 - `icon`: Resource logo image link.
-- `tags`: List of unique and relevant tags for the resource concerned.
+- `tags`: List of unique and relevant tags for the resource concerned. (required syntax: lowercase, separted by white space, eg: `web development`)
 - `roadmap.ids`: List of IDs the resource belongs to.
 - `roadmap.subTopics`: List of IDs the resources is a sub-topic to.